oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ### Account creation

-Before creating a user or privileged user account ensure the user has been authorised and approved to access the system and that Agency privileged management procedures for those users with administrative accounts have been complied with.
+Before creating a user or privileged user account ensure the user has been authorised and approved to access the system and that organisation privileged management procedures for those users with administrative accounts have been complied with.

 This instruction includes how to create a standard user or administrative account.

 Once the below has been followed for the creation of a user or administrative account a few additional steps will occur automatically.
-If a standard user account is created (e.g., joe.bloggs@domain.gov.au), the account will automatically be added to the dynamic Azure AD group **rol-Agency-users** using the following rule syntax:
+If a standard user account is created (e.g., joe.bloggs@domain.gov.au), the account will automatically be added to the dynamic Azure AD group **rol-organisation-users** using the following rule syntax:

 ```
 (user.accountEnabled -eq true) and (user.userPrincipalName -notContains "_priv")